ochantor/Computation-with-Canonical-Microcircuits-Areas./README.md

 This repository is not intended to be a complete theory of intelligence.
 It is a computational demonstration of a specific hypothesis:

-> Adaptive behavior can emerge, without local memory, from rotating winner trajectories embedded within coupled cortical tissues that are both persistent and rotated.
+> Adaptive behavior can emerge, without local memory or state machine, from rotating winner trajectories embedded within coupled cortical tissues that are both persistent and rotated.

 The implementation is intentionally simple so that the computational principle remains visible.